chef/automate/components/docs-chef-io/content/automate/ha_deploy.md

 aws region
 ssh_key_pair_name (this is same key-pair name what we have used to provision the bastion ec2 machine).
 In Section-I we have define the ssh_key_file, this should point to the same key file.
 Setup the secrets management key and any needed passwords.
 The default location for the secrets key and secret storage is set in the config file.
 The default location for the key is /etc/chef-automate/secrets.key and the secret store file is in /hab/a2_deploy_workspace/secrets.json

+provide the VPC and cider block detail as well.

+Arn link in config.toml… default certificate we can use - certificate manager —

 1. Type the command, `./chef-automate secrets init` and press **Enter**.
 This command generates a new secrets key, which is used to encrypt the secret store.